t-mcneal/miurl/README.md

 2. **Download Project**

-    To install the miURL project locally, download a zip of the project from GitHub or clone the repository.
+    Download a zip of the miURL project from GitHub or clone the repository.

 3. **Create a Virtual Environment**